arlantat/Data-Inferer/README.md

 - Can remove redundant linear traversals for columns to optimize speed.
 - Can downcast dtypes for better memory.

 This is the first proper Django app I built.
 I also learned React from scratch and tried to put my best one.
 It took me a total of 8 days.
+Regardless of the result, I had infinite fun building this one.